wichtounet/wichtounet.github.io/posts/2017/09/cpp11-performance-tip-when-to-use-std-pow.rst

     <div id="graph_std_pow_double_2" style="width: 700px; height: 400px;"></div>
     <input id="graph_button_std_pow_double_2" type="button" value="Logarithmic scale">

 This is very interesting!
-Here there is no overhead of using :code:`std::pow` compared to direct multiplication (:code:`x * x`).
+Here there is no overhead of using `std::pow` compared to direct multiplication (`x * x`).
 It seems that most of the overhead of this function for single precision was in fact in conversion to double since it seems that the algorithm itself is only implemented for double precision.
 Let's see about third power now: